Tips for everyday life with an artificial joint

 - Safety during emergency braking

-⛔ There is no general time frame.
-The decision should always be made individually .
+⛔ There is no generic time frame.
+The decision should always be individual.

 Safe entry and exit